Complete Guide to Flash Photography for Beginners

 Macro Ring Flash

-Macro flashes often offer similar functionality to that of the external hot shoe flash, however, they typically attach to the front of the lens instead of the camera body.
-This is because, at close macro distances, the lens would obstruct the flash and cast a shadow onto the subject.
+Macro flashes often offer functionality similar to the external hot shoe flash; however, they typically attach to the front of the lens instead of the camera body.
+This is because, at close macro distances, the lens obstructs the flash and casts a shadow onto the subject.

-Macro flash rings are also good for portrait photography as they not only create a softer light, but the ring shape looks much more aesthetically pleasing when reflected in a model's eyes.
+Macro flash rings are also good for portrait photography as they create a softer light, and the ring shape looks much more aesthetically pleasing when reflected in a model's eyes.

 Bowens Esprit Studio Flash Strobe